Jump, Swing, Jump. Pitfalls

 Beware The Rabbit Holes.
 I would like to talk about the pitfalls of martial arts training.
 Training troubles.
 Waza woes, if you may allow me.
-I guess mostly students have this problem.
+I guess that it is mostly students have this problem.
 Teachers might also have this issue.

 I was asked, “How do you draw the katana with the left hand if you can not use your right hand due to it being damaged in battle.”

-It is good to ask the questions; “what am i doing,?” “…and why am i doing it?”.
-For example when I do nukitsuke (drawing the sword) there is a reason I grip the sword like this or that and not like this etc. etc. What happens to many people,however, including myself at times, is that you can easily get drawn into rabbit holes and go crazy with contingencies within techniques.
+It is good to ask the questions; “what am I doing,?” “…and why am I doing it?”.
+For example, when I do nukitsuke (drawing the sword) there is a reason I grip the sword like this or that and not like this etc. etc. What happens to many people, however, including me at times, is that you can easily get drawn into rabbit holes and go crazy with contingencies within techniques.
 For example, here comes the attack, ok.
 I am supposed to move this way and draw the sword here.
 Or another example, I am supposed to lock down the sword here and draw my wakizashi etc. Ah…!
 But what if..what if, what if.

-I would argue that we have actually have combative attitudes and ideas and ideals and mindsets which are behind the techniques.
+I would argue that there are combative attitudes and ideas and ideals and mindsets which are behind the techniques.
 We of course, have the unique techniques of the tradition.
 Some people often try to expand the techniques and boast they have 400 waza.